shermanloan/scejson-doc/doc/appendix-history.md

 * The documentation for the [Loan](module-loan.md) module's `Protection.DropCode`
   and `Protection.DropReason` fields has been updated to include a table of all possible drop codes and reasons.
+* The `Format` request object recognized by many modules supports a new `StrictDP` field.
+The default value of this field is `true` and informs the SCE to strictly verify the number of decimal places allowed for currency input values.
+Thus, if the calling application sends in a loan with a proceeds amount of 1000.005, the SCE will return an error code.
+If this attribute is set to `false`, then currency values sent in with an invalid number of decimal places will be rounded to the correct number of decimal places by the SCE (using five/four rounding), and a warning message with this information will be returned with the response.

 ## Release 2023-04-0
 * The [Account](module-account.md) module has been made available in this